 The school will be fully engaged, involved, and included in local safeguarding arrangements.
-Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
+The school partners with Operation Encompass and will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.

 The school will act in accordance with the safeguarding arrangements.